Entitlement to financial assistance

 • Attendance Allowance (AA)

 State benefits are shown on your bank statement as an income, and are identified by your National Insurance Number, and by the letters shown above, next to each payment.
-Some benefits are paid every 4 weeks so should be divided by 4 to get the weekly payment.
+Some benefits are paid every 4 weeks so for the purposes of the financial assessment they should be divided by 4 to get the weekly payment.

 You may also have other money coming in, for example from a property you rent out.
 You will need to provide information and evidence about your income, such as copies of: